alwinjose682/css/README.md

 - All CSS components like DB, Cache, Kafka etc can be run together in a single machine.
 The build is run as per the configs in the local profile
 - The build and start scripts are linux bash scripts.
 To build and run in windows, it is required to write equivalent windows scripts
-- By default the database used is H2 DB in server mode.
-Few config changes are required to use oracle DB, like adding oracle jdbc dependency in pom
+- By default the database used is Oracle DB.
+Few config changes and a code change are required to use H2 DB
 - As of now, the H2 DB files are configured to be written to the home directory of the user: /home/<user>

 ### Steps to build

 **Containerized components:**

 Container registries used:
 cat ~/.config/containers/registries.conf -> unqualified-search-registries = ['docker.io','ghrc.io','quay.io','container-registry.oracle.com']

 1. cd css-infra/ignite-cache
     1) podman build -t alw.io/ignite:latest .